pnp/pnpassessment/docs/using-the-assessment-tool/assess-operations.md

 Session start | When was this assessment run started.
 If you've restarted an assessment the restart time is shown here Session duration | How long has the current assessment session been running

+### I'm scanning a huge number of site collections and the assessment seems to be stuck, what should I do?

+When the assessment runs it will use 2 parallel operations per site collection for processing the sites and sub sites combined with multiple parallel operations processing site collections.
+This means that when the assessment is processing site collections with a large amount of sub sites this can take a while.
+The easiest approach to understand if an assessment is still progressing in checking the status output (Progress column), but if that's not changing anymore taking a peek at the last log entries will provide clarity:

+- Go the folder hosting the Microsoft 365 Assessment tool
+- Open the sub folder for your assessment (assessment id = sub folder name)
+- On Windows use `Get-Content .\log_a9dc3fda-e14b-421e-8a85-cbb9b1c4ebfa.txt -Tail 20 -Wait` to keep showing the last 20 lines of your log file, on macOS and Linux use `tail log_e1396c6c-5ff0-4b4f-af00-a7c596ea82f0.txt -n 20 -f`

+If the log file is not showing any meaningful updates for a long time then the assessment might be stuck.
+If that's the case then:

+- Continue with pausing the assessment via `microsoft365-assessment.exe pause --id <assessment id>`.
+See next chapters for details
+- Stop all assessment processes `microsoft365-assessment.exe stop`.
+See [here](assess-stop.md) for details
+- Restart the assessment via `microsoft365-assessment.exe restart --id <assessment id>`.
+See next chapters for details

 ## Pausing a running assessment

 Sometimes you need to pause a running assessment because you need to shutdown the computer running the assessment or the assessment is very heavily throttled.
 This is possible using the `pause` action.